EastLink (Melbourne): Prices and discounts

 Multiple toll points are located along the EastLink, with each toll point charging a fixed fee.
 The total toll incurred per trip is the smaller of the trip cap or the total price of toll points passed through.
 The exception is taxis which pay a fixed price for travel on any section south of Maroondah Highway, regardless of the distance travelled or number of toll points passed through.

 The cheapest toll points are located between Maroondah Highway and High Street Road, with slightly more expensive toll points located in the longer sections near the south of the tollway, and the most expensive one within the tunnel section between Maroondah Highway / Ringwood Bypass and Springvale Road.
 Motorcycle prices are half of cars, while higher rates apply for larger vehicles.

 Discounts are also offered to car drivers.
 A 20 per cent discount applies to the cost of any car trip(s) taken on a Saturday or Sunday and also to one way trips between two consecutive interchanges (excluding the tunnels) on weekdays.

-Traffic impact on surrounding roads

-Whilst the construction of Eastlink alleviated congestion on Springvale Road, it has had the effect of funnelling the traffic onto other roads, particularly increasing traffic on the Eastern Freeway.
-Many local councils, organisation, community groups and individuals expressed concerns throughout the proposal and construction phases, over the alterations to traffic patterns and flows and how Eastlink would impact upon local roads in their respective areas.
-In 2009, the City of Manningham was able to conduct a traffic report which found that: